-The latest effort, Apple's FaceID [7], packs a dot projector, a flood illuminator and an infrared depth sensor in a small area to sense the 3D shape of the face, thus achieving high security while saving space.
-However, the special sensors still take precious frontal space and cost extra (~ 5% of its bill of materials) [2].
+The latest effort, Apple's FaceID [10], packs a dot projector, a flood illuminator and an infrared depth sensor in a small area to sense the 3D shape of the face, thus achieving high security while saving space.
+However, the special sensors still take precious frontal space and cost extra ($\sim 5\%$ of its bill of materials) [11].
+Without such dedicated sensors for 3D sensing, facial recognition using 2D RGB images can not provide good accuracy and robustness for practical use.
 Thus, we ask this question: is an alternative using existing sensors possible?

 In this paper, we propose a novel user authentication system EchoPrint, which leverages existing earpiece speaker and frontal camera thus can be readily deployed on most phones.
 It does not require costly special sensors (e.g., depth or iris) that take more spaces.
-EchoPrint combines acoustic features from a customized CNN feature extractor and facial landmark features from vision algorithms as the joint feature description of the user.
+EchoPrint combines acoustic features from a customized CNN feature extractor and visual features (basic facial landmarks and sophisticated visual features from deep neural networks) as the joint feature description of the user's face.
 It does not require the user to remember any passcode, thus avoiding the usability issues as PIN numbers.
 The acoustic features depend on 3D facial geometries, thus it is resilient to image/video attacks easily spoofing 2D visual based approaches.
 Similar to FaceID, it does not require direct touch from the user, thus avoiding issues like wet fingers that pose difficulties to fingerprint sensors.

-To achieve resilient, secure and easy-to-use authentication using acoustic and vision, we must address several challenges: i) echo signals are highly sensitive to the relative position between the user's face and the device (i.e., pose), which makes it extremely hard to extract reliable pose-insensitive features for robust authentication; ii) smartphones come with multiple speakers and microphones - which ones are most suitable, and what are the proper sound signals, are critical to authentication performance; iii) sophisticated signal processing, feature extraction and machine learning techniques are needed for fast user registration and real-time authentication.
+To achieve resilient, secure and easy-to-use authentication using acoustic and vision, we must address several challenges: i) echo signals are highly sensitive to the relative position between the user's face and the device (i.e., pose), which makes it extremely hard to extract reliable pose-insensitive features for robust authentication; ii) smartphones come with multiple speakers and microphones which ones are most suitable, and what are the proper sound signals, are critical to authentication performance; iii) sophisticated signal processing, feature extraction and machine learning techniques are needed for fast user registration and real-time authentication.